WFU-HPC/zhangGrp-pipeline/README.md

 sinfo -p small      # general state of the nodes (i.e. how busy is the cluster?)

-squeue              # view all jobs in the queue squeue -u $USER     # view all jobs in the queue belonging to $USER
+squeue              # view all jobs in the queue squeue --me         # view all jobs in the queue belonging to you

 scancel 4191218     # cancel a specific job with job id 4191218 scancel -u $USER    # cancel ALL jobs belonging to $USER